Self-Directed Case Study · Windows Endpoint & Server Administration

 PHASE 04 Second Server Deployment — SRV02 Joins the Domain

-A single-server domain is a lab — an enterprise network needs member servers.
-I deployed a second Windows Server 2022 VM, CLCT4003-SRV02-MdRahatIslamAnik, destined to serve as the File Server and GPO Management node.
-The process mirrored SRV01's installation: create the UTM VM, install Windows Server 2022 Datacenter, set a local administrator password, rename the machine, and then complete the domain join to anik.local.
+A single-server domain is a lab — an enterprise network normally includes member servers.
+I deployed a second Windows Server 2022 VM, LAB-SRV02, as a member server for domain lab services.
+The process mirrored the first server installation: create the UTM VM, install Windows Server 2022 Datacenter, complete first-time setup, rename the machine, and then complete the domain join.

 UTM VM creation for SRV02 — default Windows template, x86_64